Free infinite divisibility, fractional convolution powers, and Appell polynomials

 \subsection{Proofs of Theorems \ref{thm:Appell and free ID} and \ref{thm:L-A and Rect ID}}

 In this section we will not rely on the full strength of Lemma \ref{lem:R-transform cumulant equivalence}.
 Instead we will rely only on the direction which does not require a uniform bound on the supports of the measures.
 Note that $\mu_{f}$ and $\tilde{\mu}_{g}$ both have moments of all orders.
 Furthermore, for any $j$ the (rectangular) finite free cumulants of the polynomials $\hat{A}_{d}$ and $\hat{L}_{d}$ are fixed in $d$ by design.
 Thus, from the moment-cumulant formulas \eqref{eq:moment cumulant formula} for any fixed $j$, the $j$-th moment of $\mu_{\hat{A}_{d}}$ or $\mu_{\hat{L}_d}$ is uniformly bounded in $d$.
-Thus, though we do not necessarily have a uniform bound on the largest roots of $\hat{A}_{d}$ or $\hat{L}_{d}$ we will only use that the moments converge in $d$ and the limiting measures $\mu_{f}$ and $\tilde{\mu}_{g}$ are determined by their moments. \begin{proof}[Proof of Theorem \ref{thm:Appell and free ID}] One can see from \eqref{eq:normalized Appell} and some algebra that As $\mu_{f}$ is compactly supported one can then expand the integrand in the last line of \eqref{eq:Appell R computation} to get a power series in $s$ which matches exactly the power series expansion one would get for \eqref{eq:ID limit R} $\mod[s^{d+1}]$.
-We then take the $d\rightarrow\infty$ limit to recover convergence of analytic functions on some sufficiently small neighborhood of $s=0$. \end{proof}
+Thus, though we do not necessarily have a uniform bound on the largest roots of $\hat{A}_{d}$ or $\hat{L}_{d}$ we will only use that the moments converge in $d$ and the limiting measures $\mu_{f}$ and $\tilde{\mu}_{g}$ are determined by their moments.
+This is summarized in the following lemma.
+The proof of the first assertion is identical to the $(1)\Rightarrow(2)$ direction of the proof of Lemma \ref{lem:R-transform cumulant equivalence}.
+The second assertion follows from \cite[Theorem 5.1]{Cuenca24}. \begin{lemma} Let $\mu$ be a probability measure determined by its moments and let $\{p_d\}$ be a sequence of real rooted polynomials indexed by their degree such that the finite free $R$-transforms $R_{p_d}^{d}$ converge coefficient-wise as $d\rightarrow\infty$ to the power series expansion of $R_{\mu}$ around zero.
+Then, $\mu_{p_d}$ converge weakly to $\mu$.